labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 		* Get the :ref:`difference <genecarts-difference>` between 2 Gene Carts content and move the result into a new Cart.
 		* :ref:`Merge <genecarts-merge>` the content of 2 Gene Carts into a new Cart.

-.. tip:: You can do this kind of operations **only on 2 Gene Carts at a same time**.
+.. tip:: This kind of operations can be performed with **only 2 Gene Carts at a time**.

 * **Item #5.
 Gene Cart name:**